I am certain of nothing but the holiness of the heart’s affections, and the truth of imagination.

 Meaning

-The message behind “I am certain of nothing but the holiness of the heart’s affections, and the truth of imagination.” revolves around love.
-It suggests that love often grows out of simple everyday moments, making it relatable to many people's experiences.
+“I am certain of nothing but the holiness of the heart’s affections, and the truth of imagination.” presents a viewpoint centered on love.
+It implies that love often grows out of simple everyday moments and encourages us to remember that love cannot be controlled, only appreciated.

 Theme